subh83/sgl/README.md

   libraries.
 Besides that, you'll need the Boost library.

 - Most of the functionalities are intuitive and easy to find from the code.
-  See the 'examples' folder for examples (run 'make all' to compile).
+  See the 'examples' folder for examples (run 'make examples' to compile).